 Faculty & Adjunct Faculty

-MICHELLE BELTO holds a BA in Education with certifications in Art and Theater, and an MA in Fine Arts and Consciousness from John F. Kennedy University.
-Her work as a performer, educator and visual artist spans more than thirty years, three continents and thirteen publications.
-She divides her time between her two passions — teaching encaustics and studio art, with an emphasis on hand-made paper and wax.
+MICHELLE BELTO holds an MA in Fine Arts and Consciousness from John F. Kennedy University and a BA in Education with certifications in Art and Theater.
+Her work as a performer, educator, and visual artist spans more than thirty years, three continents, and thirteen publications.
+She divides her time between her two passions — teaching encaustics and studio art, with an emphasis on handmade paper and wax.

-JUSTIN BOYD - SCULPTURE & INTEGRATED MEDIA DEPARTMENT CHAIR graduated from the University of Texas in San Antonio with a BFA in Ceramics and finished his MFA in Integrated Media at The California Institute of the Arts.
-Since returning to Texas in 2006, Boyd has shown in numerous solo and group exhibitions, recently including the Visual Art Center, Austin; Art Palace, Houston; UTSA Satellite Space and Blue Star Contemporary Art Center.
+JUSTIN BOYD SCULPTURE & INTEGRATED MEDIA DEPARTMENT CHAIR finished his MFA in Integrated Media at The California Institute of the Arts and graduated from the University of Texas in San Antonio with a BFA in Ceramics.
+Boyd has shown in numerous solo and group exhibitions, recently including the Visual Art Center, Austin; Art Palace, Houston; UTSA Satellite Space; and Blue Star Contemporary Art Center.
 In addition, Boyd hosts a radio show each week on KRTU.